programminghoch10/ProjectTetris/README.md

 ## Goal of this project

-We planned to implement a lot of features into our game.
-Here are the ones we worked out:
+Before beginning with any work, our team sat together and thought about some key features that should be present in a Tetris game.
+And so, the list below was created:
-* visuals
+1. visuals
-  * To make the game more visually pleasing, backgrounds colored bricks were considered.
+  *   ake the game more visually pleasing, backgrounds colored bricks were considered.
-* Highscores
+1. ighscores
-  * Highscores would be saved by the game and shown to the current player.
+  1. Highscores would be saved by the game and shown to the current player.
 New highscores would wear an editable signature from the player that beat the older highscores
-* Bricks
+1. Bricks
-  * The bricks would be randomly selected from a predetermined couple of shapes and colors.
+  1. The bricks would be randomly selected from a predetermined couple of shapes and colors.
 The player controls the bricks by rotating and moving them to progress in the level.
 To prematurely place a block, a faster fall speed would be present by activating it with a button.
-* Progress in-game
+1. Progress in-game
-  * To keep the player invested in the game, increasing difficulty in form of faster falling blocks would be present.
+  1. To keep the player invested in the game, increasing difficulty in form of faster falling blocks would be present.
-* Credits
+1. Credits
-  * The names of everyone involved in the creation of the game would be shown when a button labeled "credits" would be selected
+  1. The names of everyone involved in the creation of the game would be shown when a button labeled "credits" would be selected

 ## Management

-* To complete the project in the predetermined timespan, every individual working on the project was assigned to one or more tasks which would in turn benefit the whole team.
+To complete the project in the predetermined timespan, every individual working on the project was assigned to one or more tasks which would in turn benefit the whole team.
 * **[ElyshaPhoenix](https://github.com/ElyshaPhoenix)** overviewed and organized the team, while he himself was working at the backend.
 * **[programminghoch10](https://github.com/programminghoch10)** coordianted the team and was the main source of technical knowledge, while also working at the backend
 * **[jjw2202](https://github.com/jjw2202)** was part of the ui team, designing and creating game screens as well as handling the communication between backend and frontend